This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

 Getting this step done early will help you refine your business model and make a clear impact on your future success.

 3. Find out if your market is big enough

 Once you have identified your target market and validated it by talking to them in person, you need to do research to figure out if your target market is big enough to sustain your business.
 If there aren’t enough potential customers to sustain your business and your competitors, then you need to consider changing your product or service offering.

 For example, if your target market only has a few thousand potential customers, you either need to sell to them frequently or sell at a fairly high price to create a sustainable, profitable business.

 To figure out if your market is big enough, you need to do some research.
 Use the attributes you defined in the target market step and then figure out how many people meet your demographic, psychographic, or location criteria.
 I’ve got some links to resources that will help you figure this out at the end of this article.

 If you are targeting an existing market with established competitors, you do what’s called industry research.
 For example, perhaps you are building a new company in the market for sports drinks or the market for cell phones.
 In cases like this, understanding how much people buy of the currently existing offerings will give you the best sense of potential market size.

 In this case, you want to look for industry reports and read trade publications for your industry.
 These publications often summarize the market size.

 The final (and easiest) step in the market research process is to document your findings.
-How formal your documentation is really depends on how you plan on using it.
+How formal your documentation is will really depend on how you plan on using it.

 If you only need to share your findings with your business partners and others in your business, then you can probably communicate fairly informally.
 However, if you’re looking for investors for your business, you may need to write a more formal market analysis and do a market forecast.